Thermographic orthophoto of a large commercial roof showing water ingress as retained heat

 The expensive, time-consuming traditional approach.

-• Walking 5.2 hectares of flat roof - an area equivalent to surveying two or three average Irish housing estates on foot.
+• Walking 5.2 hectares on foot Manual inspection of a roof this size — equivalent to two or three housing estates — would take days and be physically demanding.

 To provide the client with clear-cut conclusions, Engineers With Drones used three advanced technologies: precision drone flight, thermography, and orthophotography.